Greenville, Pennsylvania: Economy

 The Werner Company, a manufacturer of ladders and construction equipment, was the largest employer in the city before it moved most of its offices out of Greenville in 2021.
+Werner's facilities were located in nearby Sugar Grove Township.

 Major employers in Greenville include UPMC Horizon, Walmart, Thiel College, Greenville Area School District, and St. Paul's.

 Recreation and culture

 The borough owns and maintains seven parks in Greenville, the biggest being Riverside Park, which houses its own recreation center, outdoor amphitheater, which was just newly renovated, and a new playground, which was built in 2012 by community volunteers.
-Riverside Park's South Greenville Recreation Center was completed renovated and doubled the size of the center; the construction was completed early 2016.
 Riverside Park was previously home to the Greenville Memorial Pool, which opened in 1952 and closed in 2009.
 A sports complex is housed in the adjacent West Salem Township, where community softball, soccer and football programs are held.

 The Greenville Area Chamber of Commerce promotes community development.

 The Greenville Area Community Theatre is open to people ages 18 and over.
 The Penn-Ohio Young Actors Playhouse is located in Greenville and serves the Penn-Ohio area for ages 18 and under.
 Greenville also has its own symphony.